-March 7 - 8th., International BMX Indoor Tours - France number 22nd.
+March 7th. - 8th., International BMX Indoor de Tours - France, the 22nd. edition.

-On March 7 and 8 th. the longest running indoor in Europe took place.
-The International BMX Indoor Tours - France, took place for the 22nd time, the only remaining CLASSIC bmx EVENT from the 80's (first event took place in 1983).
+On March 7th. and 8th. the longest running indoor in Europe took place.
+The International BMX Indoor de Tours - France, took place for the 22nd time, the only remaining CLASSIC BMX EVENT from the 80's (first event took place in 1983).
 The other CLASSIC events were the E.C.C. / European Challenge Cup at Slagharen in Holland and the International Indoor Palais Omnisport de Bercy - Paris, in France.
-Bothe these events seized to exsist years ago.
+Both latest mentioned events seized to exsist years ago.

 After a break in organizing the Indoor de Tour of 9 years, now this prestegious event is back.
 Since BMX has some history now, there will be Old School activities and a BMX Museum was in place.
 Three Pioneer well known BMX racers will attend this event on the Saturday evening.
 Hope to have some pictures available soon for you all.

-April 3-5th.
+April 3rd.-5th.
 International BMX event, including Round 1 & 2 European Championship Junior and Elite, Circuit Zolder - Belgium.